 Improvements that are eligible for C-PACE financing must be permanently affixed to the commercial or industrial property.
 See a list of eligible improvements.

 Under the C-PACE Act, solar PV projects in the Rocky Mountain Power service territory are limited to 2 MW for existing building (there is no cap for new construction).
 Solar PV projects are prohibited in rural electric co-op territories.

 Contractors are encouraged to complete a C-PACE training in order to engage property owners to:

 - Discuss the benefits of a C-PACE project,

 - Prepare proposals and review them with the property owner,

 - Install eligible improvements.

 View a list of contractors that have completed C-PACE training.
 Note that by providing this list, OED is not recommending or endorsing any specific contractor.

 How do I get started?

 If you have a project in mind, you can fill out a project application with your property owner and submit it to the C-PACE District to start the process.
-Alternatively, you can register to attend one of our half-day workshops to learn more about the C-PACE program and how it works.
+Alternatively, you can register to attend one of our training workshops to learn more about the C-PACE program and how it works.
 (The workshop is free and your participation includes a complimentary company listing in the Contractor Directory on this website.
 Note that by providing this list, OED is not recommending or endorsing any specific contractor.)